RebeccaHayleyPickles/TaskListProject/README.md

    cd TaskListProject
    ```

-2. Open the project folder in VS Code:
+2. Open the project folder in VS Code (or equivalent IDE):
     ```
     code .
     ```